-There were also a subset of papers indfind an increase in confidence when providing clinicians with specialised imaging for a patient when making diagnoses, be they MRI scans48-849, CT scans500, evacuation proctography511 or photos of wounds52.
-Meanwhile, another2 subset of papers use various forms of computer-aided decision support systems with the goal of improving confidence, with mixed results53-56.36 These results are perhaps not surprising, but do warrant addressing as per our inclusion criteria.
+A subset of papers that found an increase in confidence when providing clinicians with specialised imaging for a patient to assist diagnoses, be they MRI scans49-50, CT scans51, evacuation proctography52 or photos of wounds53.
+Another subset of papers used various forms of computer-aided decision support systems with the goal of improving confidence, with mixed results54-57.
+These results are perhaps not surprising, but do warrant addressing as per our inclusion criteria.

 Interventions at the Point of Generating Differentials

 The process of generating diagnostic differentials has been subject to experimental manipulations and interventions (such as early diagnostic suggestions) to investigate their effect on accuracy and confidence.
-One can imagine the applicability of this work, for instance when a clinician is transitioning care of a patient to another clinician and giving a handover of relevant information.
+This work is applicable, for instance, to understanding how a clinician transitions care of a patient to another clinician and gives a handover of relevant information.
 A general theme of this work is that there is a tendency toward higher weighting of early information, indicating a primacy effect.
-Early diagnostic suggestions have been found to be highly influential in the subsequent decision process where clinicians find these suggestions difficult to ignore and have more confidence in them57-5878.
-This also affects the breadth of differentials considered, with fewer differentials considered when provided with early suggestions5959 and an underweighting of differentials if they were considered later in the diagnostic process600.
-Interventions aimed at mitigating this tendency by asking clinicians to explicitly consider alternatives, increased their accuracy and calibration611, or prompting the consideration of the patient’s ‘red flags’ in diagnoses, which increased confidence on simpler cases but not accuracy6262.
-These interventions seemingly have to be explicit, as simply asking clinicians to reflect on their decision without guidance63,6434 or participate in an educational training course65-6656 does not seem to improve diagnostic accuracy and calibration.
+Early diagnostic suggestions have been found to be highly influential in the subsequent decision process where clinicians find these suggestions difficult to ignore and have more confidence in them58-59.
+This also affects the breadth of differentials considered, with fewer differentials considered when provided with early suggestions60 and an underweighting of differentials if they were considered later in the diagnostic process61.
+Interventions aimed at mitigating this tendency by asking clinicians to explicitly consider alternatives, increased their accuracy and calibration62, or prompting the consideration of the patient’s ‘red flags’ in diagnoses, which increased confidence on simpler cases but not accuracy63.
+These interventions seem to require explicit instructions: Simply asking clinicians to reflect on their decision without guidance64,65 or participate in an educational training course66-67 does not seem to improve diagnostic accuracy and calibration.

-Some studies also manipulated the manner in which information presented to clinicians during the diagnostic process affected confidence.
-Higher confidence was found when clinicians were presented with redundant patient information67 7and when given all available patient information rather than having to gather information themselves68.8 Clinicians were also found to be more confident when presented with an Electronic Health Record of the patient alongside other information6969 and when presented with the patient history first rather than out of order700.
+Studies have also investigated how confidence is affected by the manner in which information is presented to clinicians during the diagnostic process.
+Higher confidence was found when clinicians were presented with redundant patient information68 and when given all available patient information rather than having to gather information themselves69.
+Clinicians were also found to be more confident when presented with an Electronic Health Record of the patient alongside other information70 and when presented with the patient history first rather than out of order71.
 This indicates that complete patient history available early on has a positive impact on confidence.
-However, an erroneous patient history has also been found to cue both novice and experienced clinicians to incorrect diagnoses whilst confidence remained relatively high, resulting in overconfidence711.
+However, an erroneous patient history has also been found to cue both novice and experienced clinicians to incorrect diagnoses whilst confidence remained relatively high, resulting in overconfidence72.
 Uses of Confidence